-Academic advising is available to help students identify courses, select majors, select a transfer institution and assist with academic problems.
-This planning of academic goals is provided by faculty, counselors, educational advisors, and at the OWCC centers.
-Upon declaring a major area of study, each student is assigned to a faculty advisor who is responsible for providing close, personal attention and academic advice about their major.
+Academic advising is available to help students make academic decisions.
+This service is provided by faculty, counselors, and at the centers, by educational advisors.
+Upon declaring a major area of study, each student is assigned a faculty advisor.
+This person is responsible for providing academic advice about the declared major.
+Students are encouraged to schedule an appointment with their advisor at the earliest opportunity.

-Experienced college counselors and educational advisors are available to provide career counseling to students who have not chosen a major.
-Counselors are located in the C-Building, the Student Services Center, on the Niceville campus.
+For students who have not chosen a major, experienced college counselors and educational advisors are available to help make that choice.
+Counselors are located in the C-Building, the Student Services Center on the Niceville campus.
 Educational advisors are located at each of the centers.
-An appointment is advisable, but walk-ins will be served if at all possible.

-The efforts of the faculty and counseling staff are intended to insure that each OWCC student has the opportunity and information to make decisions that are best for them.
+An appointment is advisable, but walk-ins will be served if possible.
+These services are intended to insure that each student has the opportunity and the information to decide what is best for them.

-The Learning Skills and Writing Laboratory provides a valuable service to students who wish to improve their abilities in writing, reading, study, and subject matter areas.
+The Learning Skills and Writing Laboratory provides help to students who want to improve their abilities in writing, reading, study, and subject matter areas.
 Participation in this program is arranged by the student, a faculty advisor or a counselor.
-Participation is voluntary; however, a counselor or faculty member's recommendation to participate should be seriously considered by the students.
+Use is voluntary; however, a counselor or faculty member's recommendation should be seriously considered by the student.
 This lab is located on the north mezzanine of the library.